MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 ![Screenshot of the HoloLens field of view, showing the recent contacts screen.](media/HL2-01.01-contacts.png)

 The previous screenshot shows the **Recent Contacts** screen.
-You can use the tools in the top right corner to access Dynamics 365 Field Service bookings, sign out, and adjust settings.
+You can use the tools in the top-right corner to access Dynamics 365 Field Service bookings, sign out, and adjust settings.

  ![Screenshot of the HoloLens field of view, showing the settings screen.](media/RAHL_Settings.png "Settings")